 How should I eat prosciutto?

-The best way to enjoy fresh prosciutto is to eat it out of the paper it is sliced into.
+o savor fresh prosciutto, simply eat it right from the paper it’s sliced on.
 This meat is also best when paired with mozzarella and slices of melon.
 Some people enjoy making a panini sandwich using prosciutto meat, mozzarella cheese, and freshly sliced tomatoes.

 What condiments go well with prosciutto?